suspect-devices/digithink/docs/serverdocs/TaskAddLxdContinerWithAnsible.md

 <!-- TaskAddLxdContinerWithAnsible, Version: 9, Modified: 2019/03/23, Author: feurig -->
 ## New Container Using Ansible

+YOU ARE HERE: Evaluating whether or not this is still a good way to create containers.

 With Ansible added to kb2018 we expand on the profiles we use to create users and create a sane environment.
 There are two steps required to create a container on kb2018.

-1. Add the name, ip_address, and purpose to the inventory file _/etc/ansible/hosts_.
+* Add the name, ip_address, and purpose to the inventory file _/etc/ansible/hosts_.

 ```sh
 ...